-2.26.3.1 Brush, bath ― A bathing brush is usually made of bristles or nylon monofilaments.
+2.26.3.1 Brush, bath — A bathing brush is usually made of bristles or nylon monofilaments.
 The knots of the filling materials are set in a plastic or wooden base provided with long handle for applying on the back.

-2.26.3.2 Brush, hair ― There are two types―one with handles called ‘ ladies ’ and the other without handle called ‘military or gent’s ‘.
+2.26.3.2 Brush, hair — There are two types one with handles called ‘ ladies ’ and the other without handle called ‘military or gent’s ‘.
 Made of stiff bristles or nylon monofilaments and set in wooden, plastic or ivory back.

-2.26.3.3 Brush, make-up ― A toilet brush used to soften the tones of the base lotion, powder, etc:, after taking the make-up.
+2.26.3.3 Brush, make-up — A toilet brush used to soften the tones of the base lotion, powder, etc, after taking the make-up.
 It is similar to ladies’ hair brush and made with soft white bristles or nylon monofilaments which are set in small knots in wooden or plastic back.

-2.26.3.4 Brush, nail cloning ― As its name implies, this type of brush is used for cleaning finger nails.
+2.26.3.4 Brush, nail cloning — As its name implies, this type of brush is used for cleaning finger nails.
 Usually made with tough bristles or nylon monofilaments set in wooden or plastic back.